Stakeholder Privacy Notice

 This Privacy Notice explains:

-• Who we are
+- Who we are

-• The information we collect
+- The information we collect

-• Personal information
+- Personal information

-• Special category information
+- Special category information

-• Cookies
+- Cookies

-• Data retention
+- Data retention

-• On what basis do we collect data
+- On what basis we collect data

-• How we use your personal information
+- How we use your personal information

-• Who we share your information with and why
+- Who we share your information with and why

-• How we keep your information secure
+- How we keep your information secure

-• Your rights
+- Your rights

-• How to contact us.
+- How to contact us

 Who We Are

-“To prevent any enhancement, expansion or redirection of the A46 which would have a negative impact on our villages.”
+Teddington and Alstone Advisory Group has been set up “to prevent any enhancement, expansion or redirection of the A46 which would have a negative impact on our villages.”

-How we expect to achieve this is by:
+We achieve this by:

-• gaining knowledge and understanding of all relevant initiatives, studies, modelling, surveys etc. of the A46
+- Gaining knowledge and understanding of all relevant initiatives, studies, modelling, surveys etc. of the A46

-• raising awareness of these with residents
+- Raising awareness of these with residents

-• getting involved in any consultations
+- Getting involved in any consultations

-• influencing decisions about any changes to the A46
+- Influencing decisions about any changes to the A46

-• lobbying local politicians and government bodies
+- Lobbying local politicians and government bodies

-• commissioning our own studies such as pollution monitoring to give us leverage with our lobbying
+- Commissioning our own studies such as pollution monitoring to give us leverage with our lobbying

 What Personal Information Do We Collect?

-• Name
+- Name

-• Address
+- Address

-• Telephone Number (optional)
+- Telephone Number (optional)

 Cookies